Domestic Violence Case Process

 Next will come pre-trial hearings, motion hearings and readiness hearings.
 The first is to give the defense and prosecution a chance to look over each other’s cases.
 This may also be where an initial plea bargain is offered.
 The motion hearings are where your defense attorney can seek to suppress evidence.
 You will want to remember any details you can.
 Were you read your rights?
 How was any evidence obtained?
 If obtained illegally it can be suppressed – if there is no evidence then there is no case.
 Readiness hearings are just that – a hearing to see if both sides are ready for trial if necessary.
 If they are, it will proceed.
 For a more thorough discussion of the process of a case see our website FAQs Number 5.

 It’s a long process, but your Pierce County / Tacoma domestic violence defense attorney will guide you every step of the way.
-Call The Law Offices of Smith & White, PLLC – the first consultation is free.
+Call The Law Offices of Smith & White, PLLC at 253-363-8662 or contact us online.